bprinoth/ExoAtmoSim/README.md

 This has now produced an emission spectrum in fp/fs (flux density contrast) assuming an underlying black body for the star.

+## So how do I predict my cross-correlation signal now?

+Hold on a second.
+We first need to produce our fake data!
+This step is easily done if you have a bit of an idea how tayph works.
+If not, go check out the documentation.